Chris McAlister: College career

-McAlister originally committed to UCLA, where his father James was a star running back in the 1972–73 seasons.
-McAllister went to Mt.
+McAlister originally committed to UCLA, where his father James played as a running back in the 1972–73 seasons.
+McAllister then went to Mt.
 San Antonio College before transferring to the University of Arizona and playing for the Arizona Wildcats football team from 1996 to 1998.
-He had an illustrious career at Arizona where he won unanimous All-America first-team honors and was a first-team All-Pac-10 selection for 3 straight seasons.
-He is only the 7th player in college football history (1st in Arizona history) to return a kickoff, punt and interception for touchdowns in the same season.
+In Arizona he received unanimous All-America first-team honors and was a first-team All-Pac-10 selection for 3 seasons.
+He was the 7th player in college football history (1st in Arizona history) to return a kickoff, punt and interception for touchdowns in the same season.
 His 18 interceptions at the end of his Arizona career ranked 3rd on the school's career-record chart behind Chuck Cecil and Jackie Wallace.

 Professional career

 Pre-draft

 Chris McAlister leaps to grap an interception while playing against the Cincinnati Bengals in 2006.